ethereum/EIPs/SIPS/sip-10.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.-->
-New call functions expected to be added in which allows owner to approve each function individually or all 3 functions of claim, mint and burn with a single contract call
+New call functions expected to be added in which allows owner to approve each function individually or all 3 functions of claim, issue and burn with a single contract call

+function issueSynthsOnBehalf
-function mintOnBehalf
+function issueMaxSynthsOnBehalf

-function burnOnBehalf
+function burnSynthsOnBehalf

-function exchangeOnBehalf
+function burnSynthsToTargetOnBehalf

-function approveMintOnBehalf
+function approveIssueOnBehalf
 function approveBurnOnBehalf

-function approveExchangeOnBehalf

-function removeMintOnBehalf
+function removeIssueOnBehalf
 function removeBurnOnBehalf

-function removeExchangeOnBehalf

-function approveAllDelegatePowers (add delegate entries for all of the above including claimFeesOnBehalf)
+function approveAllDelegatePowers (add delegate entries for all of the above including claimFeesOnBehalf) function removeAllDelegatePowers

-function removeAllDelegatePowers

 ## Rationale